profan/yakui-miniquad/README.md

 I'm happy to accept contributions in the form of fixes or improvements, just be nice :)

+If you're interested in the version usable with macroquad directly, it's here: [yakui-macroquad](https://github.com/profan/yakui-macroquad)!

 # Version
-This version is for macroquad 0.4.x and yakui 0.2.0.
+This version is for miniquad 0.4 and yakui 0.2.0.

 # Example
 See [the example](examples/hello-world/main.rs), you can also `cargo run --example hello-world` to test the example.